chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.utf8.md

 ## Evaluation of Scientific Uncertainty

-The estimated uncertainty in the base model around the 2021 spawning output is $\sigma$ = 0.31 and the uncertainty in the base model around the 2021 OFL is $\sigma$ = 0.29.
-The estimated model uncertainty was less than the category 2 groundfish data moderate assessment default value of  $\sigma$ = 1.0.
+The estimated uncertainty in the base model around the 2021 spawning output is $\sigma$ = 0.3 and the uncertainty in the base model around the 2021 OFL is $\sigma$ = 0.28.
+The estimated model uncertainty was less than the category 2 groundfish data-moderate assessment default value of  $\sigma$ = 1.0.

 ## Research and Data Needs